jacobpclouse/jacobpclouse/README.md

 -->
 - 🔭 I’m currently working on getting my Pentest + CompTIA Certification.
 - 🖥️ I’m currently learning COBOL, MVS Assembler and ReactJS.
-- 📡 I’m looking for helping with the PerfSONAR toolkit.
+- 📡 I’m looking for help with the PerfSONAR toolkit.
 - 💬 Ask me about my work at the <a href="http://www.coeymanshistory.org/A/">Ravena Coeymans Historic Society.</a>
 - 📫 How to reach me: at my LinkedIn page <a href="https://www.linkedin.com/in/jpclouse/">here.</a>
 - 🖖 Pronouns: he/him